ArianJr/Student-Depression-Data-ML-85/README.md

 ```

 ## Results:
-The model achieves an accuracy of XX% on the test set.
+The model achieves an accuracy of 85% on the test set.
 Additional metrics such as precision, recall, and F1-score are calculated to evaluate performance.
 Visualizations include:
 - Confusion Matrix